 Mana is a banner for Central European meal replacements.
 The brand and the product that is recognized by most.
 It has a very solid foundation, as well as, good offering.

-However, from a nutritional standpoint, Mana is good, but limited.
-Both the RTD and Powder are identical to each other: low carb, high fat and share most ingredients.
+From a nutritional standpoint, Mana is good, but limited.
+Both the RTD and Powder are identical to each other: vegan, low carb, high fat and share most ingredients.

-Thus, Mana will be a great company to buy from if want low carb shakes, or are looking for Soylent alternatives in Europe.
-Nevertheless, if you live in the US; while the powders might be tempting, the price could be an issue.
+Thus, Mana will be a great company to buy from if want low carb shakes, or are looking for Soylent alternatives.
+With the launch of Mana Family, it is now very affordable to buy the Origin powder; which makes it even more appealing than before.

 - Plenty of essential omega-3 fatty acids.